sifank/KOBSWeather/README.md

 - The included python script (KOBSweather.py) gathers parameters from a mysql database and outputs a csv list of values
 - You can modify this to gather the data from your own weather devices
 - If you have different, more or less parameters, you need to modify both the python script and the INDI driver to match

+RELEASES:
+- 1.4
+  - Now requires flag for c++17
+  - Split KOBSweather.py into two variants: kobs and field, can be selected in the options tab